How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 One of the questions all buyers ask is, "How much profit did the company make last year?"

-In the above podcasts, they advise, "The chances are that (the seller) will fluff the answer!"
+In the above podcasts, they advise buyers, "The chances are that (the seller) will fluff the answer!"

 If you've never sold a business before, any answer you give to this question is the wrong answer.
 ANY answer!

-I won't go into the why, it's a long story, but don't answer the question.
+I won't go into the why, it's a long story, but don't answer the question even though on the face of it, it's a perfectly reasonable question.

-You can say that all the figures are in the Information Memorandum already supplied.
+You can say that all the figures are in the Information Memorandum (IM) already supplied.

 Maybe get a bit offended he hasn't done you the courtesy of reading the IM.